jamesrwilliams/personal-site/src/posts/2018/terminal-aliases.md

 aliases: [/2018/04/04/terminal-aliases/]
 ---

 Aliases are nothing more than keyboard shortcuts or abbreviations, and although they’re a bit limited, they’re great for simple commands.
-Edit the `nano ~/.bash_profile` file and add your alias, save and restart and boom, shortcuts!<!--more-->
+Edit the `nano ~/.bash_profile` file and add your alias, save and restart and boom, shortcuts!

 ## Projects Folder